21y4d/nmapAutomator/README.md

 # Requirements:
 **Required:** Gobuster v 3.0 or higher, as it is not backward compatible.
+You can upadate gobuster on kali using:
+apt-get update
+apt-get install gobuster --only-upgrade

 **Recommended:** nmap vulners scrip "for CVE scan"
 https://github.com/vulnersCom/nmap-vulners